-The Scheme can invest into Australian, New Zealand and international equities.
+The Scheme can invest into Australian and New Zealand equities.
 Generally, valuation information is obtained from third-party industry standard service providers to ensure that the most recent security prices are obtained.
 The prices used to value investments include, but are not limited to: